selwynpolit/d9book/book/config.md

 Once you grab the url, you can use it later in your code.

+## Add a config form to a custom module

+To create a config form, see the [config forms in the forms chapter](forms#config-forms).

 ## Import config changes in your module via drush

 During module development, you might find you want to add some configuration.
 This is very useful as part of that workflow as you can repeat it as you continue making changes.